-2.6 Mode of delivery
+2.10 Mode of delivery

-OCR does not specify the mode of study or specify a time limit for the achievement of these qualifications other than the expiry dates for entry and certification laid down by the regulatory authorities detailed in the qualification profiles.
+OCR does not specify the mode of study or a time limit for the achievement of these qualifications other than the last entry/last certification dates.
+OCR will notify you before the qualification closes for entries and this information will be available on the register of regulated qualifications and our last entry/certification notification.